minou-c/CLEAN_DB/README.md

 WHAT THE SCRIPT DOES

 	- Directly from the script interface, you can clean your googlesheet’s databases.
-	- The script completly ignore Camel Case thanks to RegExp.
+	- The script completly case insensitive thanks to RegExp.

 SETUP
   1. CREATE YOUR ENV